 - This call establishes the Mission relevance of the CSES focused science topics, and the proposal must clearly address these topics and show relevance to CSES goals. - CSES programs are intended to be innovative and risk tolerant.
-Proposals clearly need to address a new and innovative aspect, and while high-risk is encouraged, the proposal needs to justify these risks. - CSES programs support NSEC's goals of growing university interactions, educating present and future scientists and engineers, and recruitment or retention of technical talent. - Student Graduate Fellow / Large University Proposals show how the project will be used to build university interactions and if there is a viable onward path for the students into LANL. - Student PostBacc and PostMasters Fellow show path towards into a downstream academic Graduate Program or as LANL staff - Rapid Response show how this project aides the career development of its PI. - Chick Keller Postdoc show that the Postdoc's work is in an area that could provide a "landing zone" for conversion. - All submissions to PI-SATS in addition to meeting criteria of an "applied" project, proposals must demonstrate strong student/postdoc involvement and/or workforce development - While for Rapid Response program relevance to the CSES focused science topics is desired, it is not required.
+Proposals clearly need to address a new and innovative aspect, and while high-risk is encouraged, the proposal needs to justify these risks. - CSES programs support NSEC's goals of growing university interactions, educating present and future scientists and engineers, and recruitment or retention of technical talent. - Student Graduate Fellow show how the project will be used to build university interactions and if there is a viable onward path for the students into LANL. - Student PostBacc and PostMasters Fellow show path towards into a downstream academic Graduate Program or as LANL staff - o Rapid Response show how this project aides the career development of its PI and/or participants. - o Chick Keller Postdoc show that the Postdoc's work is in an area that could provide a "landing zone" for conversion. - o All submissions to PI-SATS in addition to meeting criteria of an "applied" project, proposals must demonstrate strong student/postdoc involvement and/or workforce development - o CSES Scholars show that the work supports the Joint Appointment program and/or strengthens LANL university partnerships - Strategic University Partner proposals must demonstrate how the proposed work would strengthen the partnership and the key role the university plays in the - While for Rapid Response program relevance to the CSES focused science topics is desired, it is not required.
 Highly innovative and new proposals that go beyond the specific topics identified in this call are encouraged, but have additional requirements:

-- $\circ~$ The proposal needs to outline why the proposed work is, or should be, mission and CSES relevant. - \circ $\;$ The proposal needs to address "why LANL" and "why now".
+- o The proposal needs to outline why the proposed work is, or should be, mission and CSES relevant. - o The proposal needs to address "why LANL" and "why now".